Wiz-IO/OpenAPI/README.md

 * **Dynamic Linker** ( Kernel Procedure )

 ### Very briefly<br>

+NOTE: I will use Arduino as an integration example

 When you compile your application, the compiler does not know where the shared kernel functions that the application will use are located<br>
 for example: the kernel functions **pinMode()**, **digitalRead()**, **digitalWrite()** are in the Kernel and are shared for use<br>
 The compiler creates a PLT table, more precisely veneer functions by renaming their names to:<br>